The why to endure any how

 My background in engineering, my interest and passion in design, and my vision in the development sector — In the most rural areas, it all interweaved in an ikigai manner.
 And it fit what I wanted to explore, as a means of soul searching.
 As my soul searching was driven not towards specialisation (I was of the opinion that specialisation was for insects), but to find an ideal intercourse of different interests and find a unique niche.
 The sweet spot.

-As only you could be the only you.
+And that only you could be the only you.

 This gave rise to my first point of inflection developing this product — As designers we are making products according to the demands and wishes of people, but most of the cases, the innovation fails to grasp the socio-economic factors, the highly contextual factors.
 Why is the user’s opinion not valued that much?
 Why cant we involve them more in this design process?
 How do you make them participate?

 Didnt really know the terminology of such a design process back then, but came to know the name, anyways.
+Participative design.

 That was what it was called as.
 To involve users from ideation to reality.
 Although this school of thought has been existing for quite some decades now, I felt the richness of the scope of such a process, particularly for low income communities where they could immensely benefit.
 My main concern was with these posh high-clientele designers sitting in ivory towers who design for the rural areas, without failing to let go of their assumptions and pre-conceptions leading to shabby designs of low value.